 By setting a policy that does not allow PYC or BIN files to enter the network, ODIX sanitization process would have recursively inspected the file and drop the unauthorized content within the zip file causing the main process to be rendered useless.
 Thus, if the SIS environment was properly isolated and all files introduced to it would have been sanitized with an effective policy, the attack would have been prevented.

-ODI’s files Deep File Inspection process, based on its advanced CDR (Content Disarm and Reconstruction) technology, enables a secure network and to stay ahead of such threats without compromising on system performance and productivity.
+ODI’s files Deep File Analysis process, based on its advanced CDR (Content Disarm and Reconstruction) technology, enables a secure network and to stay ahead of such threats without compromising on system performance and productivity.

 ODIX engine checks every single file entering the network, ensuring all files are malware-free and safe to use.